fabriceyhc/code2cap/README.md

 # code2func
 UCLA CS 269 Final Project

-The aim of the project is to  build a tool that can automatically produce a concise natural language summary of source code in the form of method name predictions.
+The aim of the project is to build a developer productivity tool that can automatically produce a reasonable, syntactically correct function name when provided the code body.

 ## Directories & descriptions